devxdh/http-from-tcp/README.md

 ## The Takeaway

 Building this taught me one big lesson: the web isn't abstract magic.
 It's a simple, strict conversation between two machines that agree on where to put line breaks (`\r\n`), how to count bytes (`Content-Length`), and when to hang up the phone.
-It's just an agreement on how the conversation between two computers should be carried out and in what format that is it.
+It's just an agreement on how the conversation between two computers should be carried out and in what format, that's it.

 ---